MLVisions/songClip/README.md

 Run one the following to download all the packages:

+1. If you have
+    <a href='https://github.com/metrumresearchgroup/pkgr' target='_blank' rel='noopener noreferrer'>pkgr</a>
-1. If you have `pkgr` installed, run the following in your terminal:
+    installed, run the following in your terminal:

     ``` bash
     pkgr install